Manage database availability groups in Exchange Server

 If Windows Firewall is enabled on the witness server after the DAG is created but before servers are added, it may block the addition or removal of DAG members.
 If Windows Firewall is enabled on the witness server and there are no firewall exceptions configured for WMI, the Add-DatabaseAvailabilityGroupServer cmdlet displays the following warning message:

 Failed to create file share witness directory 'C:\DAGFileShareWitnesses\DAG_FQDN' on witness server '<ServerName>'.
 Until this problem is corrected, the database availability group may be more vulnerable to failures.
 You can use the Set-DatabaseAvailabilityGroup cmdlet to try the operation again.
 Error: WMI exception occurred on server '<ServerName>': The RPC server is unavailable.
 (Exception from HRESULT: 0x800706BA)

-To resolve the preceding error and warnings, do one of the following:
+To resolve the preceding errors and warnings, do one of the following steps:

 Manually create the witness directory and share on the witness server, and assign the CNO for the DAG full control for the directory and share.

 After a DAG has been created, you can add servers to or remove servers from the DAG using the Manage Database Availability Group wizard in the EAC, or the Add-DatabaseAvailabilityGroupServer or Remove-DatabaseAvailabilityGroupServer cmdlets in the Exchange Management Shell.
 For detailed steps about how to manage DAG membership, see Manage database availability group membership.

 Each Mailbox server that's a member of a DAG is also a node in the underlying cluster used by the DAG.
 As a result, at any point of time, a Mailbox server can be a member of only one DAG.